NPTE Licensure Process

 PolicyDetails

-Lifetime Attempts6 maximum
+Lifetime attempts6 maximum

-Annual Limit3 attempts per 12-month period
+Annual limitNo more than 3 attempts in any 12-month period

 Re-Examination Policy

-• You may retake the exam up to 3 times in a 12-month period
+• You may retake the exam up to 3 times in any 12-month period, with a lifetime maximum of 6 attempts.

-• Each retake requires a new state board application, FSBPT registration ($485), and Prometric fee ($100.30)
+• Each retake requires a new approval cycle — re-registration with FSBPT ($485) and a new Prometric fee ($100), plus any board fees.

 Loading diagram...